RiteshKumarShukla/DSA-Must-Do-Questions/README.md

 | 19. | Implement a function to check if a key-value store contains a specific value.                       |
 | 20. | Write a function to remove the key-value pair with the smallest key from a key-value store.         |

-Feel free to explore the solutions to these questions in the respective code files.
-Happy learning!

 ## Linked List